Overview

 Recent Projects

-My journal article “Intellectual and Social Currents in the Establishment of Manila’s Academia Dibujo y Pintura (1821-1834)” has undergone peer-review and will be published in Sojourn (ISEAS-Yusof Ishak Institute).
+My journal article “Intellectual and Social Currents in the Establishment of Manila’s Academia Dibujo y Pintura (1821-1834)” has been published (March 2026) in Sojourn (ISEAS-Yusof Ishak Institute).

 My journal article “Irineo Miranda’s Ethnographic Portraits of Nina Rasul and the Philippine Bangsamoro” has been published (March 2025) in Philippine Studies: Historical and Ethnographic Viewpoints.